DanielDaCosta/aurora-cluster/README.md

 # aurora-cluster
-Terraform for building an aurora cluster using already created VPC and Subnets
+Terraform module for building an aurora cluster using already created VPC and Subnets